Mumbai airport's swanky T2 failing in battle against mosquitoes

-Airport authorities are trying various methods to reduce the mosquito menace at T2, but they haven’t found any permanent solution yet to stop them from breeding
+Airport authorities are trying various methods to reduce the mosquito menace at Terminal Two, but they haven’t found any permanent solution yet to stop them from breeding

 While Terminal Two (T2) is known for its world-class facilities, airport staff and taxi drivers have been troubled by mosquitoes from the time of its inauguration.
 Almost a month after mid-day reported about killer mosquitoes at the swanky new terminal, it seems that airport authorities are trying to find solutions to the buzzing problem.